compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Selection and restrictions

 The applicants will be selected based on the strength of their statement of purpose, as well as the adequate support of their supervisors and their level of fundamental preparation.
 The lack of training in specialized methods and software is not a problem.
-What is more important is how ready the applicant is to absorb new knowlege, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career.
+What is more important is how ready the applicant is to absorb new knowledge, how efficiently they can operate during the workshop, and how critical the use of the methods/tools covered in the workshop may be for your future research or career.

 ### Acknowledgement